Nashville’s Honky Tonk Highway

 Day 1 – Arrive Nashville – Downtown Hotel – Dinner – Honky Tonk Tour

 On arrival in Nashville you check in to one of the beautiful new downtown hotels.
-This evening you have dinner with live music in one of Nashville’s Honky Tonk’s such as Blake Shelton’s Ole Red, or Kid Rocks Big Honky Tonk or the Wildhorse Saloon.
+This evening you have dinner with live music in one of Nashville’s Honky Tonk’s such as Blake Shelton’s Ole Red, or Kid Rocks Big Honky Tonk.

 Then a Nashville performer joins you for a quick driving tour and a few songs.
 You’ll explore The “District,” Broadway Ave cuts through this downtown neighborhood and is packed with Southern eateries, honky-tonk bars with live music, and long-standing stores selling western wear or vintage vinyl.
 Photos and memorabilia document the careers of iconic country singers at the Johnny Cash Museum and the Patsy Cline Museum, and the “Mother Church of Country Music,” the Ryman Auditorium.